disanda/Deep-GAN-Encoders/readme.md

 >This is the official code release for "Adaptable GAN Encoders for Image Reconstruction via Multi-type Latent Vectors with Two-scale Attentions".

->Code contains a set of encoders for matching  pre-trained GANs (PGGAN, StyleGANv1, StyleGANv2, BigGAN)  via multi-scale vectors with two-scale attentions.
+>The code contains a set of encoders that match pre-trained GANs (PGGAN, StyleGANv1, StyleGANv2, BigGAN)  via multi-scale vectors with two-scale attentions.

 ##  Usage